MORTGAGES MADE EASY

 Proof of other sources of income, such as shares, pensions and bonuses.

-Details of your spending – this means the amount you spend on essentials (food, council tax, bills), quality of living (clothes, personal items, entertainment) and any loans you already have.
+Details of your spending – this means the amount you spend on essentials (food, council tax, bills), quality of living (clothes, personal items, entertainment) and any credit cards, loans or finance agreements you already have.

 Proof of deposit.